heritai/novamart-dashboard/README.md

 ---

-*Built with ❤️ by the HerixAI team for demonstrating advanced analytics capabilities in retail inventory management.*
+*Developed with ❤️ by the HerixAI team to showcase advanced analytics capabilities for retail inventory management.*